lenskit/lk-rec-server/README.md

-# rec-service
-The Recommendation Web Service for Lenskit
+# The Recommendation Server for Lenskit

 The recommendation server for Lenskit is a web server that exposes LensKit’s recommendation and rating prediction capabilities.